Is Physical Therapy Right for Me?

 Do I need a referral to see a Physical Therapist?

 You do not need a referral to see a physical therapist.
 Although some insurance plans may require this.
-Please click here (Link to check my insurance) or call 401.726.7100 to learn if your insurance company has specific requirements.
+Please click here or call 401.726.7100 to learn if your insurance company has specific requirements.

 Should I come to physical therapy?